bitcoin-dot-org/Bitcoin.org/_includes/ref_transactions.md

 Page][wiki script], with an authoritative list in the `opcodetype` enum of the Bitcoin Core [script header file][core script.h]

-Note: non-standard transactions can add non-data-pushing op codes to their signature script, but signature scripts are run separately from the pubkey scripts (with a shared stack), so signature scripts can't use arguments such as `OP_RETURN` to prevent the script from working as expected.
+Note: Signature scripts are not signed, so anyone can modify them.
+This means signature scripts should only contain data and data-pushing op codes which can't be modified without causing the pubkey script to fail.
+Placing non-data-pushing op codes in the signature script currently makes a transaction non-standard, and future consensus rules may forbid such transactions altogether.
+(Non-data-pushing op codes are already forbidden in signature scripts when spending a P2SH pubkey script.)

 {% endautocrossref %}